 Allie Glinski is Associate Director for ICRW Advisors and a gender and evaluation specialist at ICRW.
-She has more than five years of research, program and advocacy experience focused on adolescent girls, reproductive health and family planning, monitoring and evaluation (M&E), and women and technology.
+She has more than eight years of research, program and advocacy experience focused on adolescent girls, reproductive health and family planning, monitoring and evaluation (M&E), and women and technology.
 At ICRW, Allie has carried out research on women’s demand for contraception, conducted a deeper analysis of programs that have successfully delayed child marriage, examined the links between adolescent girls’ education and successful transitions to adulthood, and identified how technology can benefit women and girls.

 Allie has a background in development and global health, which she applies in her fieldwork across Latin America, the Middle East, Africa, and Asia.
 She has a wide range of research and programmatic competencies, including carrying out qualitative, participatory studies; developing and managing M&E systems; building the M&E capacity of ICRW partners through workshops and ongoing technical assistance; conducting gender analyses of field programs and translating research evidence into practical guidance for program practitioners and policymakers.
 Reflecting on her work, Allie most enjoys the opportunity to understand complex issues from a multi-cultural, inter-disciplinary perspective.